Make Your Skin Glow This Winter

 3) Honey and egg white pack

-Honey and egg are some of the best ingredients that people are using for ages.
+Honey and egg are some of the best ingredients that people have been using for ages.
 This is good for oily, acne-prone and combination skin types.
-This combo provides the exact moisture to the skin and the end result is soft and glowing skin.
-Honey is a great moisturizer and keeps the skin well-hydrated.
-It has great bleaching properties and hides pigmentation marks.
-Egg white makes the skin soft.
+This combo provides the exact moisture to the skin, and the end result is soft and glowing skin.
+Honey is a great moisturiser and keeps the skin well-hydrated, while egg white makes the skin soft.
+This pack has great bleaching properties and hides pigmentation marks.

 4) Oatmeal and milk

-Oats work as an efficient anti-tanning agent and helps lighten the skin tone.
+Oats work as an efficient anti-tanning agent and help lighten the skin tone.
 Oatmeal mixed with milk or yoghurt is for all skin types.
-Oats are also rich in zinc which is important for fighting off pimples.
+Oats are also rich in zinc, which is important for fighting off pimples.
 Oats help to absorb the excess oil on the skin and are an essential part of acne treatments.
 Make a paste of some oatmeal and milk.
 Apply it on the face, gently rub and let it dry.
-Then after a few minutes rinse it off.
+Then, after a few minutes, rinse it off.
 This will remove the dead skin from your face and will make it more glowing and beautiful.

 5) Curd